 Symptoms of a Jammed Finger:

 A jammed finger causes difficulty with movement, swelling, and pain.
 The duration of the inflammation depends on the extent of the injury.
 Other symptoms of a jammed finger may include:

 Treatment depends on the extent of the injury.
 Home remedies come in handy when the finger has a mild injury.

 Those treatments are as follows:

 - Immobilizing the finger: A splinter is used to straighten the finger as it heals.
-You need to wear the splinter for 6-8 weeks or more especially if you are still engaging in rigorous sports activities
+You need to wear the splint for 6-8 weeks or more. especially if you are still engaging in rigorous sports activities

 If your jammed finger does not appear to be healing, call us for a hand/wrist specialist at 888-409-8006.
-Offices conveniently located in South Florida; Boca Raton, Deerfield Beach, Coral Springs & Plantation.
+Offices are located conveniently in South Florida, Boca Raton, Deerfield Beach, Coral Springs & Plantation.